 You can choose how many weeks you would like to study.
 One week is the minimum length of course.
 There is no maximum length.

 This depends on your needs and what you would like to achieve during your course.

-The ‘General English Course’ for 15 or 20 hours per week provides you with the opportunity to work together with other students of a similar level and practise speaking and listening skills.
-There is a maximum of 5 students per group.
+The English for Effective Communication course provides you with the opportunity to work together with other students to practise speaking and listening skills and cultural communication.

-A ‘Combination Course’ gives you the opportunity to practise General English skills in a small group in the mornings and then 1-to-1 tuition in the afternoon, focusing on your specific needs.
-For example; Business, Financial, Legal, Medical, Aviation, Tourism and many other specific areas.
+A ‘Combination Course’ gives you the opportunity to spend a few hours in the English for Effective Communication group to improve a speaking and listening with other students and then 1-to-1 tuition, focusing on your specific needs.
+For example; Business, Financial, Legal, Medical, Aviation, Tourism, Environmental, General communication and many other specific areas.

 ‘Individual Tuition’ focuses entirely on your specific needs.
 You tell us what you would like to cover and we will design a course specifically for you.

 - How many students are there in each group?

 ECS Scotland guarantees there is only a maximum of 5 students in a group.

 - What time do classes start and finish?